-Faithfulness with your whole making a couple happy.
+Faithfulness with your body and mind makes a couple happy.

-Too often, sex degenerates into seeking pleasure for one’s self rather than going above and beyond what is expected from your partner.
+Too often, sex degenerates into seeking pleasure for oneself rather than going above and beyond what your partner expects.

-Slow things down just a bit and take time to investigate each other.
+Slow things down and take time to investigate each other.

 Seek to ensure that they have the best experience possible.